 graphics\pub04634\vol001\ch0001\ch1-1_001.r001.pdf

-------------------------------------------------------------------------------------------------------------- Page 15 (Rel.
+“ ------------------------------------------------------------------------------------------------------------- Page 15 (Rel.
 C2013) predetermined electrical potential,” going on to recite two elements, “a composite material forming a fuel flow path” and “conductive means forming part of the electrically conductive path.”
 No claim limitation restricted any claim to a particular fuel injection system component.9

 The patent disclosure, however, combined narrowly and broadly focused sections.
 On one hand, the title emerging from reexamination was changed from “Electrostatically Dissipative Fuel System Component” to “Electrostatically Dissipative Fuel Filter.”
 The first line of text reads, “This invention relates to a fuel filter for use in the fuel line that delivers fuel to a motor vehicle engine,” and the specification goes on to link the words “invention” and “fuel filter” a total of four times.
 A fuel filter is the only embodiment described, and other fuel system components are not mentioned.
 On the other hand, nothing in the disclosure states or suggests that the invention is limited to the fuel filter.
 Considerable discussion is devoted to producing the polymer material that is both moldable and electrostatically conductive.